readthedocs/tutorial-template/docs/source/functions/logLikelihood.NoiseKriging.md

 ## Description

-Get logLikelihood of NoiseKriging Model
+Get the Maximized Log-Likelihood of a `NoiseKriging` Model Object

 ## Usage